iwasahighwayman/my-white-whale/README.md

 I assumed that after about a year and a half of repeated daily solar cell charging and evening LED lighting discharging of the solar cell's internal Li-Ion batteries, the batteries were starting to fail to hold a charge.

 I still felt pretty good about my little odyssey: the two solar cell Li-Ion batteries are about the size of two "C" cell batteries.
-Had I simply used three sets of three "AA" batteries over 18 months, that would have been 9 x 18 or over 160 "AA" batteries taken to the town lot for disposal.
+Had I simply used three sets of three "AA" batteries over 18 months, that would have been 9 x 18 or over 160 "AA" batteries taken to the town yard for disposal.

 BTW, I neglected to mention early-on: rechargeable "AA" batteries do not have nearly the milliamp-hour capacity of a normal alkaline battery.
 By my calculations, would have needed three sets of nine rechargeable, plus the actual charging unit.
 My calculations showed that every 2nd or at most 3rd evening, I would need to swap out nine depleted rechargeable "AA" batteries for freshly charged ones.
 That would grow old quickly.